Vicky MouldPerson-centred/humanistic counsellor

 I hold the following qualifications:

 Certificate in Grief and Bereavement Counselling

 Diploma in Psychotherapeutic Counselling

 Centra Counselling Level 1.

-I am trained in First Aid and have undertaken continuing professional development in the following areas:
+I have undertaken continuing professional development in the following:

 Challenging Behaviour in Children and Young People

 Domestic Violence and Post-Traumatic Stress Disorder

 Mindful Mental Health